-House Bill 5098 (H-1) would increase SBT revenue by an estimated \$87.0 million and increase use tax revenue by an estimated \$3.0 million on a full year basis.
-Nearly, all of the revenue would accrue to the GF/GP.
+House Bill 5098 (H-2) would increase SBT revenue, all of which accrues to the GF/GP, by an estimated \$11.8 million on a full year basis.

 Legislative Analyst: Mark Wolf Fiscal Analyst: Rebecca Ross

 [■] This analysis was prepared by nonpartisan House staff for use by House members in their deliberations, and does not constitute an official statement of legislative intent.